 Now, imagine creating a tool from scratch that does everything described above?
 The project would be immense, long, expensive, and likely experience the unfortunate issues and delays too many software projects experience unless you have the right team and leadership running the software project.

 It’s analogous to building your own ERP (Enterprise Resource Planning) system.
 We talk with a lot of manufacturing companies, and out of the hundreds I can think of only 3 companies that have a custom ERP system, all of which are now being replaced; two because they are old and inflexible, and one because the company truly is unique and no other system did what they needed.

 There are a lot of ERP systems to select from and many of them provide virtually the same features and benefits because the needs of manufacturers are often very similar.

-When needs are the same, and there are a lot of similar systems which can provide the required features and benefits, it's likely that there is an IoT software platform out there that will provide what a company needs.
+When needs are the same, and there are a lot of similar systems that can provide the required features and benefits, it’s likely that there is an IoT software platform out there that will provide what a company needs.

 Which System to Use?